skytap/well-architected-framework/resiliency/solutions/HotMigrationOverview.md

 -   provides near-zero RTO by maintaining a hot, switch-ready back up

--   includes performance tuning features to optimize performance for your environment (i.e parallel applies and database caching)
+-   includes performance tuning features to optimize performance for your environment (i.e. parallel applies and database caching)

 -   has active-active replication with built-in conflict resolution that delivers RTO in seconds (as quickly as moving users to another